Latency based routing

 - Create a hosted zone that can store DNS records for your domain.
 Upon creating the hosted zone, you receive six Route 53 name servers across different Top-Level Domains (TLDs) to help ensure a high level of availability

 - Your hosted zone will be initially populated with a basic set of DNS records, including four virtual name servers that will answer queries for your domain.
-You can add, delete or change records in this set using the AWS Management Console or by calling the ChangeResourceRecordSetAPI.
+You can add, delete or change records in this set using the Amazon Management Console or by calling the ChangeResourceRecordSetAPI.

 - Inform the registrar to update the name servers for your domain to the ones associated with your hosted zone.